agopal97/DataScience_Projects/BritishAirways_customer_sentiment_analysis/README.md

 The analysis is a google colab notebook.
 Please navigate to the colab file with extention (.ipynb) to read the entire analysis.

 The interactive dashboard is through powerBI.
-To navigate to this file search for extension (.pbix).
+To navigate to this file search for extension (.pbix). download the file  to access the dashboard.

 The datasets are csv files which are downloadable.
+To get the latest datasets please download and run the juypter notebook in your local machine.
+Once the notebook is run, the dataset files will be directly available in the notebook file directory to view or download.